Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 THE PROPHET'S WILDERNESS

-never looks worse than while he/she is in-desert; and, he never looks better than when he emerges as gold, mature
+looks worse than while he/she is in-desert; and, he never looks better than when he emerges as gold, mature in character

-in character and ace in prophesying.
-Even though all Christians experience certain desert seasons, the prophet's
+and ace in prophesying.
+Even though all Christians experience certain desert seasons, the prophet's wilderness is unique

-calling in the desert (Ex 3:1-10).
-David blossomed in his desert strongholds, writing many of his psalmic prophecies
+in the desert (Ex 3:1-10).
+David blossomed in his desert strongholds, writing many of his psalmic prophecies while there

 The wilderness forces dependence.

-greater power to lure a person into prideful self-sufficiency than the Deceiver himself.
-Many profoundly gifted
+power to lure a person into prideful self-sufficiency than the Deceiver himself.
+Many profoundly gifted prophesiers have

-prophesiers have shipwrecked their lives and ministries through such self-reliance or gift-reliance, drifting away from
+shipwrecked their lives and ministries through such self-reliance or gift-reliance, drifting away from daily dependence on

-daily dependence on Jesus Himself.
-Such prophets are runaway trains racing toward a head-on collision with
+Jesus Himself.
+Such prophets are runaway trains racing toward a head-on collision with humbling and reckoning.

-want.
-Though God ultimately intends to fill what is lacking, He will not do so until every semblance of self-sufficiency
+Though God ultimately intends to fill what is lacking, He will not do so until every semblance of self-sufficiency and

-and self-dependence is burned, baked, crushed, stomped, and obliterated by the heat.
-The burning desert sands
+self-dependence is burned, baked, crushed, stomped, and obliterated by the heat.
+The burning desert sands will scorch our